naiyerasif/site/content/blog/2019/2019-07-08-persisting-documents-with-mongorepository.md

 }
 ```

 Since cascading can be done for save and/or delete operations, let's generalize this implementation by passing a value to the annotation that will set the type of cascading.
-By default, we'll cascade on both save and delete operations through `CascadeType.ALL` value.
+By default, we'll cascade both save and delete operations through `CascadeType.ALL` value.

 Annotate the desired fields with this annotation.